nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-Accessing several internal, undocumented properties of `net.Server` instances with inappropriate names has been deprecated.
+Accessing several internal, undocumented properties of `net.Server` instances with inappropriate names is deprecated.

 As the original API was undocumented and not generally useful for non-internal code, no replacement API is provided.